Runtime-Error3490/codeforces_solution/README.md

 # codeforces_solution
-This repo contains  A2oj Ladder soultions.
-So i created repo to upload solution of A2oj ladder.
-And I use c++ and sublime text editor.
+This repository provides A2oj Ladder solutions.
+So I made a repo to post the A2oj ladder solutions.
+I utilize C++ and the sublime text editor.